Strength training is essential for any runner looking to stay strong, healthy and less injury prone.

 What is strength training?

-Strength training is essentially any type of exercise that specialises in the use of resistance to build the strength, anaerobic endurance and size of muscles.
+Strength training is essentially any type of exercise that uses resistance to build the strength, anaerobic endurance and size of muscles.

-Resistance could be in the form of your own bodyweight and weights like dumbbells or kettlebells.
+Resistance can be in the form of your own bodyweight or free weights like dumbbells or kettlebells.

 Various articles and studies have proven the link between strength training and running and how it can help you become a stronger runner.

-A 2019 study from the British Journal of Sports Medicine summarises the benefits of strength training for runners as follows: improved running economy, faster time trial performance and faster maximal sprint speed.
+A 2019 study from the British Journal of Sports Medicine summarises the benefits of strength training for runners.

 What type of strength exercises should runners do?

-The best strength exercises for runners are those that focus on full body movements, unilateral movements (e.g. movements that use a single leg or arm), and core strength.
+The best strength exercises for runners are those that focus on:

 Running is considered a unilateral form of movement.